scifiss/CarND-Behavioral-Cloning-P3/writeup_Rebecca.md

 go back to Lenet network.
 Add max pooling layers and dropout layers.
 Results: more stable, but always hit the left side of the black bridge and crash.

-After scutinizing the images, I find my data along the bridge all have positive angles.
-So the dataset along the bridge is very biased.
+After scutinizing the images, I find my data along the bridge all have positive angles, accordingly the dataset along the bridge is very positively biased.
 Therefore, I drive the car two more times along the bridge, one is smooth driving, the other is recovering several times from both sides.
 I also add Gaussian noises and flipped the whole images to augment data sample.

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+After all dataset is to be fed into the model, it fails due to running out of memory.
+I then use the training/validation generator to implement the model.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 103-126) consisted of a convolution neural network with the following layers and layer sizes.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)